-A forerunner to hipster Hoxton, this the-only-way-is-east café combines great coffee with some pretty cool, regularly changing art exhibitions and a vibrant menu of brunch-style dishes with an Antipodean undercurrent, they even stock some specially-imported Kiwi products including Vegemite, Jet Planes and Giant Toasties.
+A forerunner to hipster Hoxton, this the-only-way-is-east café combines great coffee with some pretty cool, regularly changing art exhibitions and a vibrant menu of brunch-style dishes with an Antipodean undercurrent, they even stock some specially-imported Aussie and Kiwi products including Vegemite, Jet Planes and Giant Toasties.
 It’s open until 10pm on weekdays and can turn into an impressively bustling bar for the later hours, even if wine and beer sales compete with coffee.
 Pop in during the day to make use of free Wifi and a bit of creative energy.
 Oh, and do try a bacon and egg pie.

 Monmouth were one of the very first independent shops in London to roast their own coffee, and they’re still up there with the best.
 While the ever-popular Covent Garden and Borough Market branches come with too many tourists and too long a wait for our liking, this Saturday-only site close to the action of Maltby Street Market is busy but not hectic.
 The roastery, which now supplies many cafés and restaurants around the capital as well as their own, is only a few minutes’ walk away, too.